DavidRichardson02/Serial-Hashed-Octree-Barnes-Hut-N-Body-Simulator-0_3/README.md

+Learn More about This Work: While much of the study remains in development and not yet ready for public release, you can learn more about my work and gain insight into the project's foundations by reviewing the proposal paper I wrote for it: [Barnes Hut Approximation Algorithm.pdf](https://github.com/user-attachments/files/21508746/Barnes.Hut.Approximation.Algorithm.pdf)

 NOTE: The documentation present in the files of this repo has been severely reduced to increase readability while I use it.
 Though very thorough, it is also very information dense, and makes for a cluttered work environment and will remain absent until I get around to collecting all the individual pieces of documentation spread throughout the files and implement a sort of footnote system to link code sections to the extensive documentation while minimally decreasing readability.